dosipod/SrWiki/Sound-Settings.md

 3. Increase gain to a high value, let's say 234 (or higher) and set the squelch to '1', AGC off, then save.
 4. Depending on your input, you should now see the led's flashing, even when the wind blows.
 5. In a quiet environment, increase and occasionally save the squelch incrementally until the led's are no longer flashing.
-6. Once that's done, make noise appropriate to your 'noisy' environment and number of led's.
+6. Once that's done, set "gain" to 40.
+Make noise appropriate to your 'noisy' environment and number of led's.
 Then adjust/save the gain so that the led's are responding appropriately.
 7. Note that some of the animations allow further sensitivity adjustment with the 'Intensity' setting.
 8. Check out the '[Sound Reactive Animations](https://github.com/atuline/WLED/wiki/Reactive-Animations)' page to see what controls are available for each animation.